mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 ### `threads`

 This parameter controls the number of worker threads that are handling the events coming from the kernel.
-The default is 1 thread.
-It is recommended that you start with one thread and increase the number if you require greater performance.
-Increasing the amount of worker threads beyond the number of processor cores does not improve the performance, rather is likely to degrade it, and can consume resources needlessly.
+The default is `auto` which uses as many threads as there are CPU cores.
+MaxScale versions older than 2.6 used one thread by default.

-You can enable automatic configuration of this value by setting the value to `auto`.
+You can explicitly enable automatic configuration of this value by setting the value to `auto`.
 This way MariaDB MaxScale will detect the number of available processors and set the amount of threads to be equal to that number.
-This should only be used for systems dedicated for running MariaDB MaxScale.

 ```
 # Valid options are:
 #       threads=[<number of threads> | auto ]

 [MaxScale]
-threads=1
+threads=auto
 ```

 Additional threads will be created to execute other internal services within